handofkwll/fisica/README.md

 the following procedure to install pyfitsidi:

-1. Download the code from github.com/handofkwll/pyfitsidi, install it in a fresh directory (different to pyfiins).
+1. Download the code from github.com/handofkwll/pyfitsidi, install it in a fresh directory different to pyfiins.

-2. To use it with pyfiins follow the red instructions above.